Can you explain exactly what your company does and what problem it solves?

 What are some of the specific challenges you’ve faced as the company has grown and how have you successfully addressed them?

-Tell me about your decision to bring in an equity partner.
+Tell us about your decision to bring in an equity partner?

-What’s your advice for other growing businesses considering private equity?
+What’s your advice for other businesses considering private equity?